Where snow could hit UK on New Year’s Day

 The yellow warning covers large parts of Scotland, including Glasgow, Edinburgh, Perth, Inverness and Aberdeen.

-The forecaster said on Monday in the north and east of Perthshire, precipitation is likely to fall as snow, especially over high ground, with 10cm to 20cm (4 inches to 8 inches) accumulating above 150 metres to 200 metres.
+The forecaster said on Monday in the north and east of Perthshire, precipitation is likely to fall as snow, especially over high ground, with 10cm to 20cm accumulating above 150 metres to 200 metres.

-It added 50-70mm of rain is possible over the two days in many areas, while some places may see 100-140mm – with these higher totals most likely over western Scotland.
+It added 50 to 70mm of rain is possible over the two days in many areas, while some places may see 100-140mm – with these higher totals most likely over western Scotland.

 Some areas may also see snow, especially in northern Scotland and over high ground, while strong winds could bring further disruption, particularly on New Year’s Eve.